apache/druid/docs/multi-stage-query/reference.md

 - Only INSERT statements are supported.
 - Only `CSV` format is supported as an export format.
 - Partitioning (`PARTITIONED BY`) and clustering (`CLUSTERED BY`) aren't supported with EXTERN statements.
-- You can export to Amazon S3, Google CS, or local storage.
+- You can export to Amazon S3, Google GCS, or local storage.
 - The destination provided should contain no other files or directories.

 When you export data, use the `rowsPerPage` context parameter to restrict the size of exported files.